top of page

 Fans will enter Tsongas Arena into a large indoor lobby, which houses ticket booths and a merchandise stand.
 A pair of staircases bring fans up to the concourse, which runs along the top of the seating bowl.
 The former 360-degree concourse is now blocked at one end by the Durkin Pavilion.
 It is not possible to completely circle the rink, nor can you view the rink from all points on the concourse due to the presence of luxury boxes lining one side of the venue.
 All seats at the Tsongas Center consist of plastic folding stadium seats and offer excellent views of the action.

 Access around the facility is decent, although the concourses can get crowded and lines can get long at times.
-Restrooms at the Tsongas Center are plentiful, clean, and large enough for a PWHL crowd.
-Handicapped seating areas are plentiful.
-Fans should be aware that the stairs leading from the concourse to the seating bowl are not of uniform size.
+Restrooms at the Tsongas Center are plentiful and clean.
+There is ample handicapped seating along the top of the seating bowl.
+Fans should be aware that the stairs leading from the concourse to the seats are not of uniform size.
 If one is not paying attention, there exists the very real possibility of tripping or worse, spilling your beverage.

-Tickets to PWHL Boston games are affordable, ranging in price from $17-37 dollars.
-The majority of seats are priced at under $30.
-Parking in the Ayotte Garage adjacent to the arena will cost you an additional ten dollars.
-There is on-street parking in the neighborhood around Tsongas Center, but pay attention to the signs, as there may be a charge for some spots.
+Tickets to PWHL Boston games are affordable, ranging in price from $22-$62 dollars.
+The majority of seats are priced at under $40.
+Parking in the Ayotte Garage adjacent to the arena will cost you an additional $25.
+There is on-street parking in the neighborhood around Tsongas Center, which will run you $20 during games.

 Concessions are similarly priced to other mid-sized arenas in the area.
 It is recommended that you take advantage of the combo meals offered at all the stands to save a few dollars.

-An extra point is awarded for the next step in the evolution of women’s professional hockey and the great support it has received in its opening weeks.
-While the transition from the PHF to the PWHL has not been entirely smooth, the crowds and media attention received by the new league have been nothing short of amazing.
+An extra point is awarded for the next step in the evolution of women’s professional hockey and the great support it has received in its first two seasons.
+While the transition from the PHF to the PWHL has not been entirely smooth, the crowds and media attention received by the new league has been nothing short of amazing.

 If you are a fan of local hockey, check out the displays of Lowell and UMass Lowell hockey located all around the arena.
 The lobby contains a tribute to Senator Paul Tsongas, who was instrumental in the building of the facility.